Romania: Cushman & Wakefield Echinox: The major real estate investors (…)

 Cushman & Wakefield Echinox: The major real estate investors in Romania anticipate rental growth and demand stabilization for new spaces in 2026.

-The leading investors and property developers in Romania anticipate rental growth throughout 2026, particularly in the office segment, while occupier demand shows signs of consolidation rather than expansion, in a context of macroeconomic caution, but also market consolidaton, reveals a survey (…)
+Bucharest, January 2026 – RBJ – The leading investors and property developers in Romania anticipate rental growth throughout 2026, particularly in the office segment, while occupier demand shows signs of consolidation rather than expansion, according to the 4th edition of the Cushman & (…)